 Is it safe to clarify butter in the microwave?

 Yes, it is safe to clarify butter in the microwave as long as you follow the proper recipe.
 Always keep an eye on the microwave, and just when layers start to form, turn off the microwave.

-Also, using a glass container is compulsory here.
-As glass containers allow you to see the layers easily, there would be fewer chances of butter overspilling.
+Also, using a glass container is mandatory here as glass containers allow you to see the layers easily, and there would be fewer chances of butter overspilling.